rsoprivatecloud/ansible-role-rpc_networking/README.md

 ## Single Network Interfaces

-If you are using single network interfaces, i.e. no bonding, each server's host_vars file will contain the following:
+If you are using single network interfaces, i.e. no bonding, each server's host_vars will have the following configuration (the IP addresses will be different for each file):

     ---
     rpc_networking: